Umuzi-org/ACN-syllabus/content/projects/understanding-loops/_index.md

 ## Why data matters

-As with any kind of techie, data will be a part of your life.
+As a techie, data will be a part of your life.
 You're going to need to learn how to make this stuff dance.

 For data scientists and data engineers, it's pretty obvious why this is the case.
 But seriously, for any kind of developer, it's friggin important.